Conduct research in Payamino

 The Timburi Cocha research station currently counts on a station manager who keeps the site up and running, is our liaison with the local community, and manages all the logistical aspects on the ground and day-to-day life at the station.
 Experimental and research supervision is done remotely either by academic staff at your institution or our academic staff at Manchester Metropolitan University, UK.
 Different universities have different requirements for their placement students, so we are very happy to discuss your options with you and/or a representative from your institution (this may be a tutor, a placement officer, etc.).

-Currently, we are offering six short (3-6 months) or longterm (6-12 months) placements projects, supervised by staff at Manchester Metropolitan University:
+Currently, we are offering five short (3-6 months) or longterm (6-12 months) placements projects, supervised by staff at Manchester Metropolitan University or associated institutions: